angelopana/TechSlayers/content/about/_index.md

 ---
 Title: "About"
 date: "2018-02-11"
-omit_header_text: true
+# omit_header_text: true
-description: We are TechSlayers
+description: We'd love to hear from you
-type: page
+# type: page
 menu: main

 ---

 ## about me